 Generic competitors to our branded products may also challenge the validity or enforceability of the patents protecting our products or otherwise seek to circumvent them.
 Forest also recently brought actions against certain manufacturers of generic drugs for infringement of several patents covering our Byvalson®, Canasa®, Delzicol®, Linzess®, Fetzima®, Namenda XR®, Namzaric®, Pylera®, Saphris®, Savella®, Teflaro® and Viibryd® products.
 Allergan recently brought actions against manufacturers of generic drugs in the United States for infringement of several patents covering our Aczone® 7.5%, Combigan®, Lastacaft®, Latisse®, and Restasis® products.
 While we intend to vigorously defend these and other patents and pursue our legal rights, we can offer no assurance as to when the pending or any future litigation will be decided, whether such lawsuits will be successful or that a generic equivalent of one or more of our products will not be approved and enter the market.
 In addition, patents covering our branded pharmaceutical products may be challenged in proceedings other than court proceedings, including IPR at the U.S. Patent Office.
-In 2011, Congress amended the patent laws and created a new way to challenge the validity of patents: the interpartes review.
-IPR proceedings take place in the U.S. Patent Office and have both advantages and disadvantages when compared to district court proceedings.
-Although IPR proceedings are limited to certain types of invalidity challenges, the U.S. Patent Office applies different standards that make it easier for challengers to invalidate patents.
+In 2011, Congress amended the patent laws and created a new way to challenge the validity of patents: the inter partes review.
+IPR proceedings are limited to certain types of invalidity challenges, the U.S. Patent Office applies different standards that make it easier for challengers to invalidate patents.
 Moreover, IPR proceedings generally take no more than 18 months, which means it is much faster than challenging a patent's validity in a district court proceeding.
 In addition, an IPR challenge can be mounted even after a patent has been upheld in court.
-For example, Mylan has filed IPR challenges against our patents covering our Restasis® and Teoxane® products and recent filed IPR challenges against certain patents covering certain of our Juvederm® product.
+For example, Mylan has filed IPR challenges against our patents covering our Restasis® and Teoxane® products and recent filed IPR challenges against certain of our Juvedem® product.